PocketCoffea/PocketCoffea/docs/plots.md

 Once the output .coffea file has been produced, plots can be produced by executing the plotting script:

 ```

-cd /path/to/output/folder
+make_plots.py output_dir
-make_plots.py --cfg parameters_dump.yaml -op plotting_style.yaml -i output_all.coffea -o plots -j 8
+#--cfg parameters_dump.yaml -op plotting_style.yaml -i output_all.coffea -o plots -j 8
 ```

-The `make_plots.py` takes as **required** arguments:

-- `--cfg`: The .yaml config file dumped after running the analysis, containing all the analysis parameters
+where `<output_dir>` is the directory of the output of the runner.
+It is a **required** argument Input coffea file is then assumed to be at: `<output_dir>/output_all.coffea`, configuration files is taken at `<output_dir>/parameters_dump.yaml.
+The resulting plots will be saved at `<output_dir>/plots/`.
+If you wish to use other input parameters, those can be overwritten with the folowing arguments:

+- `-i`: Input .coffea file with histograms
 - `-o`: Output folder where the plots are saved
-- `-i`: Input .coffea file with histograms
+- `-op`: a .yaml config file to overwrite the plotting style (see below)

 The optional arguments are:

-- `-op`: Additional .yaml config file to overwrite the plotting style when plotting
 - `-j`: Number of workers used for plotting
 - `--only_cat`: Filter categories with a list of strings
 - `--only_syst`: Filter systematics with a list of strings